Road names in Singapore

-All public streets, including roads for vehicular traffic and pedestrian malls, as well as private roads that are non-gated are officially named.
-Roads that are shorter than 60 metres in length need not be named.

-Road names are either in the English language or Malay language, even though many names could be derived from other languages such as Mandarin Chinese and Tamil due to the diverse cultures of the Singaporean society.
-All road names are also officially translated into Mandarin Chinese by the Ministry of Communications and Information (MCI).
+Road names are either in the English language or Malay language, even though many names could be derived from other languages such as Chinese (The main Chinese languages in Singapore are Mandarin, Hokkien, Teochew) and Tamil due to the diverse cultures of the Singaporean society.
+All road names are also officially translated into Mandarin Chinese by the Ministry of Communications and Information (MCI), although these translations are rarely displayed on road signs.

 It is common for a long stretch of road to have different names at different sections; such changes in names usually, but not necessarily, occur at major junctions, or when the road passes over a river or canal.
 It is also possible for roads that are not directly connected to bear the same name; such cases usually arise from urban redevelopment which divides these initially connected roads into two or more unlinked sections.

 Road names in Singapore usually, but not always, have a generic element and a specific element, the former of which could assume two forms: noun (e.g. "Taman", "Hill") or adjective (e.g. "Lengkok", "Rise").